rodolfodpk/go-crablet/POSTGRESQL_OPTIMIZATION.md

 ## ⚠️ **Important Notes**

-1. **Database Reset**: The optimization script removes the existing database volume, so any existing data will be lost.
+1. **Automatic Configuration**: All optimizations are applied automatically via environment variables
+2. **No Configuration Files**: No need for custom `postgresql.conf` or `pg_hba.conf` files
+3. **Reliable Operation**: Environment variables ensure consistent performance across different environments

-2. **Resource Requirements**: Ensure your system has at least 6GB of available RAM and 4 CPU cores for optimal performance.
+4. **Resource Requirements**: Ensure your system has at least 6GB of available RAM and 4 CPU cores for optimal performance

-3. **Docker Resources**: Make sure Docker has enough resources allocated (Docker Desktop → Settings → Resources).
+5. **Docker Resources**: Make sure Docker has enough resources allocated (Docker Desktop → Settings → Resources)

-4. **Benchmark Isolation**: Each benchmark run starts with a fresh database to ensure consistent results.
+6. **Benchmark Isolation**: Each benchmark run starts with a fresh database to ensure consistent results

 ## 🔄 **Reverting to Default Settings**